Online Colleges in Arkansas

 The higher education options in Arkansas are excellent, and they’re set to get even better!

-The new funding restructure proves that Arkansas is committed helping college students complete their degrees and achieve success.
+The funding to restructure and their ambitious goals for degree attainment prove that Arkansas is committed to helping college students complete their degrees and achieve long-term success.